SuhailMuhammed1/Booth-Booking-Grid/README.md

 *   **Backend Integration:** Connect the front-end to a REST API to fetch booth data and persist bookings in a database.
 *   **State Persistence:** Use `localStorage` or `sessionStorage` to save the user's cart contents, so they persist even if the page is reloaded.
-*   **Arrow Key Navigation:** Implement 2D navigation for the grid, allowing users to move between booths using the arrow keys for a faster keyboard experience.
 *   **Component-Based Refactoring:** While not using a framework was a requirement, the code could be further modularized into components (e.g., a `Booth` component, a `Cart` component) to improve maintainability as the application grows.